 Yes.
 Each student in every ensemble is essential to success.
 In small ensembles a student's absence, even for part of a day, makes it much more difficult for the other musicians to make progress.
 Appointments and other activities should not be scheduled during the Chamber Music Intensive week.What should I wear?

 Students should provide their own lunch, drinks, and snacks for the week.
 Because nut allergies are so common, please avoid bringing anything with nuts.
-Students will have access to a refrigerator and microwave.Are the performances open to the public?
+Students will have access to a refrigerator and microwave.Is the performance open to the public?

 Yes.
-Family and friends are welcome to attend the closing performances on Friday 8/10 at 5:00 pm and Saturday 8/11 at 4:00 pm.
+Family and friends are welcome to attend the closing performance on Friday at 5:00 pm.

 September through June: